 from Johnson et al, Glycobiology, 2014

 We are working hard to understand how and why PSA are particularly potent initiators of the anti-inflammatory arm of the immune response, especially in asthma.
-Our recent award from the Hartwell Foundation will fund the translational application of our findings to the prevention and treatment of asthma in children, while our current NIH funding is focused more on the detailed molecular mechanisms of the PSA response.
+Our award from the Hartwell Foundation is funding the translational application of our findings to the prevention and treatment of asthma in children, while our current NIH funding is focused more on the detailed molecular mechanisms of the PSA response.

 Host Glycosylation and Immune Regulation